 Cities across the country have issued stay-at-home orders to slow the spread of the COVID-19 virus.
 In Tampa, we have a “Safer at Home Order”.
 The order asks people to not go out unless they need to provide or access essential services such as food and healthcare.
 The order is not designed to keep everyone in their home all the time, but to only go out when social distancing can be done.
 This means to stay at least six feet from those around you.
-The order may be read in full detail here.

 Can I Still Ride my Bike During Tampa Stay at Home Order?